KWolanin/Vasara/README.md

 -  manage favourites list, follows & "read later" list
 - change to dark theme
 - set rating to its work (r.g. for kids, teen, adults)
+- add author to following authors and get email when they publish something new

 # Tech stack
-Vue.js, Quasar, Pinia, Javascript/Typescript (frontend), Java 8 (backend), Railway (build and deploy service)
+Vue.js, Quasar, Pinia, Javascript/Typescript (frontend), Java 8 (backend), Railway (build and deploy service), RabbitMQ

 You can use Vasara here:
 [Vasara app](https://vasaraf-production.up.railway.app/#/)